 Firehouse to Red Horn Trail is a 2.7-mile dog-friendly trail in Round Rock, TX.
-Includes high shade · 8% water proximity.
+Includes leash-required policy details · high shade.
+Elevation gain is about 190 ft.
 Looking for more options in Round Rock dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit